Using Data and Engagement to Advance Sustainability

 , Kim Lundgren Associates, Inc.

-Confirmed SpeakerKim Lundgren, ENV SP Kim is the Chief Executive Officer of Kim Lundgren Associates, Inc., a woman-owned, benefits corporation that delivers solutions to create sustainable communities.
-Kim has over 20 years of professional experience, the last 16 of which have been spent designing, securing funding for, and implementing sustainability programs focused on climate change adaptation and mitigation.
+Confirmed SpeakerKim Lundgren, ENV SP is the CEO of Kim Lundgren Associates, Inc., a woman-owned, benefits corporation that delivers solutions to create sustainable communities.
+Kim has nearly 20 years of professional experience, the last 16 of which have been spent working with local governments to design, secure funding for, implement, and evaluate sustainability programs focused on climate change adaptation and mitigation.
 As an early municipal sustainability pioneer, Kim developed the first climate action plan in Massachusetts and one of the first municipal climate adaptation plans in the country.
 As an experienced facilitator and strategist, Kim promotes a comprehensive approach to sustainability planning that encourages deep stakeholder engagement and the tracking of key sustainability indicators.
-Previously, Kim was the Director of Sustainability at Vanasse Hangen Brustlin, Inc. and the U.S. Services Director at ICLEI- Local Governments for Sustainability USA, Inc. In both positions, Kim secured millions of dollars to build new teams and offices focused on delivering climate and sustainability programs to hundreds of local governments throughout the country.
-This experience coupled with her drive, focus on innovation, and strong communication skills make Kim a sought after strategic adviser for local sustainability planning projects.
-She has a B.S. in Environmental Science from the University of Massachusetts, Amherst and an M.A. in Urban and Environmental Policy and Planning from Tufts University.
-Kim is a member of the STAR Communities Technical Advisory Group, the American Planning Association, and is the Chair of the American Public Works Association’s Center for Sustainability.
+Previously, Kim was the Director of Sustainability at Vanasse Hangen Brustlin, Inc. and the U.S. Services Director at ICLEI-Local Governments for Sustainability.
+In both positions, Kim secured millions of dollars to build new teams and offices focused on delivering climate and sustainability programs to hundreds of local governments throughout the country.

 , City of Nashua

-Confirmed SpeakerSarah Marchant, AICP is the City of Nashua’s Director of Community Development, where she is responsible for the budget and leadership of the Community Development Division which consists of five departments, including Building Safety, Code Enforcement, Planning and Zoning, Waterways, Transportation, Urban Programs, and various commissions, boards and programs.
-Prior to Nashua she served in Amherst, and Milford, NH.
-Sarah has spearheaded a wide-range of projects, including a comprehensive rewriting of Subdivision and Site Plan Regulations, and Public Works Standards; zoning ordinance amendments including Form Based Codes, Wetlands, Sign Ordinances, Small Wind Energy Systems, and Accessory Dwelling Units; developing Stormwater Management Ordinances and code enforcement ticketing process; and facilitating annual Capital Improvements Planning and master plan updates.
-Sarah is the President of the Northern New England Chapter of the American Planning Association (NNECAPA) and serves on the Executive Committee of the New Hampshire Planners Association (NHPA) as Secretary, after serving as President from 2010-2014, She also serves on the Nashua Chamber of Commerce Board of Directors.
+Confirmed SpeakerSarah Marchant, AICP joined the City of Nashua in June 2014 as the Director of Community Development.
+In this position, she is responsible for the budget and leadership of the Community Development Division which consists of six departments, including Building Safety, Code Enforcement, Planning and Zoning, Waterways, Transportation, Urban Programs, and various commissions, boards and programs.
+Prior to Nashua she served in Amherst and Milford, NH.
+Sarah was elected President of the Northern New England Chapter of the American Planning Association (NNECAPA) representing NH, VT and ME, in the fall of 2015 after serving as the NNECAPA Legislative Liaison for one year.
+She also serves on the Executive Committee of the New Hampshire Planners Association (NHPA) as Secretary, after serving as President from 2010-2014, and Nashua Chamber of Commerce Board of Directors.
+She holds a BA from the University of New Hampshire and an MA from the University of Connecticut.